Leonardo1952/Leonardo1952/README.md

 # Oi, sou a Leonardo! | Hi, I'm Leonardo!

 ### :smiley:  About me

-- I'm a Computer Science student
+- I have a bachelor's degree in Computer Science
 - I'm working on Oxeanbits
 - I love programming, mainly front-end